Q. Do we have to pay for dinner to attend the evening event?

 Q. How many new geocaches will there be?

 A. There will be approximately 30-40 new caches for this year’s event in a variety of locations and terrains — this year you can pick and choose which ones you’d like to complete that match your interests and physical abilities.
-There will also be a fun night cache published Friday evening of the event weekend.
+There may also be a fun night cache published Friday evening of the event weekend.

 Q. When will the new geocaches be published and will there be a bookmark list available?

-A. The new caches will be in place and published a week or so before the event, so everyone will have an opportunity to load up their GPS units and plan their route ahead of time.
+A. The new caches will be in place a week or so before the event, so everyone will have an opportunity to load up their GPS units and plan their route ahead of time.
 Those who have paid registrations will be emailed the “Jail Roster” cache passport in advance, or you can pick one up at the morning check-in on Saturday.
 You must have a paid reservation and the completed Jail Roster in order to receive the geocoin on Saturday evening.
 If you aren’t interested in the geocoin, you are welcome to find the caches but won’t be eligible to earn the coin during the event weekend.

 Q. What happens at the morning check-in event?

-A. You’ll pick up your registration materials — a Q&A sheet, custom laminated nametags, collectible souvenir pathtag, merchant coupons, maps and more.
+A. You’ll pick up your registration materials — a Q&A sheet, custom laminated nametags, collectible souvenir item, merchant coupons, maps and more.
 There will be complementary snacks, fruit and coffee for everyone, and fun goodie boxes for the kids.
 There will be some folks there to help if you have questions, and printed lists of the new caches if you need one.